arabellas-craft/arabellas-craft.github.io/_posts/2025-10-25-common-tea-leaf-symbols.md

 - Tips for keeping your own reading journal
 - Historical context and cultural variations

-Whether you're curious about divination, looking for a mindful practice, or wanting to revive an ancient tradition, Brewing Insights gives you everything you need to start reading tea leaves today.
+Brewing Insights gives you everything you need to start reading tea leaves today, whether you're approaching it as a new practice, a mindful habit, or a way to engage with an old tradition.

 **[Get your copy of Brewing Insights here](https://ko-fi.com/s/16c793f6af)**